tudorsaitoc/educenter-hugo/exampleSite/content/english/event/bah.md

 **Fee:  $35.00

+### Notices
-Fencers must be 13 years of age to take part in this Open Tournament.
+- Fencers must be 13 years of age to take part in this Open Tournament.

-Morning Session starts at 9 a.m. and ends at 12:00 noon.
+- Morning Session starts at 9 a.m. and ends at 12:00 noon.
-Afternoon Sessions starts at 1 p.m. and ends at 4 p.m.
+- Afternoon Sessions starts at 1 p.m. and ends at 4 p.m.

-*!!!
+- *!!!
 No rating, and no medals will be awarded. !!!!*

-Details below:

-- Morning session - fencers compete in 5 touch bouts
-- Afternoon session - fencers compete in 15 touch bouts
+Morning session**.
+Fencers compete in 5 touch bouts **Afternoon session**.
+Fencers compete in 15 touch bouts

 The overall competitive atmosphere will be much like a tournament but with a focus on providing fencers with the most appropriate match-ups based on their skill level.